RodrigoKenzo/podcastr/README.md

 # Podcastr

-A cool project using Next.js for you to manage and play your podcasts!
+A cool project using Next.js for you to manage and listen to your podcasts!

 ---